Neurodiversity: What does it mean and why it being used?

 The Infinite U uses the term "neurodiverse kids and teens" to be inclusive of kids and teens with a wide array of neurological difference, not just autism.
 Certain programs are geared toward individuals with (what is formerly referred to as) Asperger's, other similar form of gifted/sensitivity, or challenges with social engagement.
 The Infinite U also works with individuals who are "more severely affected by autism" or other neurological difference.
 The Infinite U avoids using terms like "high functioning autism" or "low functioning autism" as it believes that both of those terms reinforce pathology and devalue human beings.

 On a personal note, in spending time with and supporting neurodiverse kids, teens, adults, and families, I continually witness immense creativity, originality, kindness, empathy, gentleness, respect for and love of nature and animals, sensitivity, a desire for "realness," passion, aliveness, and commitment.
-As a sensitive person who values depth, gentleness, kindness, has big feelings, has a hard time with small talk, appreciates original thinking, has historically felt "different"-like an alien on this human inhabited planet, and can easily be self-deprecating, neurodiverse individuals have been my greatest teachers.
-They have taught me that my sensitivity is a gift, that my passion, depth, and seriousness are beautiful, there "there is nothing wrong with me," and that "I am the best me there is."
+As a sensitive person who values depth, gentleness, kindness, has big feelings, has a hard time with small talk, appreciates original thinking, has historically felt "different"-like an alien on this human inhabited planet-and can easily be self-deprecating, neurodiverse individuals have been my greatest teachers.
+They have taught me that my sensitivity is a gift, that my passion, depth, and seriousness are beautiful, that "there is nothing wrong with me," and that "I am the best me there is."
 Embracing neurological difference has gifted my life with greater self-acceptance, trust in my own uniqueness and inner wisdom, confidence that my original thinking is necessary and important to creating change, appreciation for my innate gifts, and ultimately, self-love. ~Nicole

 Front Range Center for Neurodiversity (coming soon to the Boulder/Denver area)